 These interchange improvements will also eliminate conflict points, increasing safety for all drivers.

 The improvements to the TransCanada Highway/Sarcee Trail interchange are strategically designed to separate the higher volume ‘regional’ traffic movements from the ‘local traffic’ requiring access to the new development and adjacent communities.
 This design will allow those using the interchange to drive directly through without being impeded or impacted by the local community traffic.

-In response to discussions with the community of Wilson Gardens, regarding the current construction access onto Sarcee Trail – TCH , the project team has made the following improvments:
+In response to discussions with the community of Wilson Gardens, regarding the current construction access onto Sarcee Trail – TCH, the project team has made the following improvements:

 The majority of the interchange work will take place off the existing roadways.
 This strategy will minimize the need for any full road closures or major detours.
-We anticipate there may be a need for short duration lane closures and speed reductions as we complete ramp connections, the existing bridge rehabilitation, and other features throughout the project.
+We anticipate there may be a need for short duration lane closures and speed reductions as we complete ramp connections and other features throughout the project.

 Our goal is to minimize traffic impacts as much as possible.

 The TCH-Sarcee Interchange is a joint project between The City of Calgary and Trinity.
 For continued updates on the project, please sign up for the newsletter below.

 STAY TUNED to this page for updates on construction progress and traffic interruptions, and sign up for the Trinity Hills newsletter.